Syria: Rocky start to peace talks in Astana

 Chief delegate for the Syrian government, Bashar al-Jaafari, repeatedly referred to some of the opposition groups as "terrorists" and accused them of supporting Jabhat Fateh al-Sham -- formerly known as Al-Nusra Front -- which is not part of the ceasefire as it is designated a terrorist organization by the UN.

-"Al-Nusra Front is not part of these agreements on the cessation of hostilities, so when you defend somebody who is not part of the agreement, that means you are defending the wrong side," Jaafari told reported three hours after talks began.
+"Al-Nusra Front is not part of these agreements on the cessation of hostilities, so when you defend somebody who is not part of the agreement, that means you are defending the wrong side," Jaafari told reporters three hours after talks began.

 The talks are scheduled to last just two days and are likely to go on through the night.